rvalenciano/grid/README.md

  ## Features

  Currently you can create nodes, assign them categories, filter them and visualize them in the COBIT treemap.
+ Also you can save grids, load them and delete specific nodes.
+We have a user system in place.
+Also we use `localStorage` to save the status of the grid for navigation in the system.
+You can clear the `localStorage` cache in the profile page section.

  ## Installation